flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/manualMeshing.rst

 Directions:

 1. Consider the applicable geometry (components and features) of the working model
-2. Add (copy-paste) rows as needed to include comparable geometry not initially defined, this may include scenarios where features vary significantly within a given component or multiple components of similar type exist
+2. Add comparable geometry not defined here, this may include scenarios where features vary significantly within a given component or multiple components of similar type exist
-3. Measure reference geometry directly or copy from specification material and input **using the same units present in the working model**
+3. Measure reference geometry directly or copy from specification material and calculate node spacings **using the same units present in the working model**
 4. Apply the resulting node spacing in model, noting that the smaller of two value should be utilized where conflicts arise

 .. note::